I am 50, and I am confused about my face.

 I’m confused because I think it looks… okay.

 I think it looks older than it used to, because I am older than I used to be.
 I think it looks a bit tired, because I am a bit tired.
 It looks like it’s seen some sun.
 Like it’s done its share of laughing and crying and eating and drinking, of being out in the world, because it has.

 Still.
-I think my almost-50 face is… okay.
+I think my 50-year-old face is… okay.

 But everywhere I look, I’m told that’s not possible.

 A looser jawline doesn’t look okay.
 Or deepening eye sockets, or a forehead with lines.

 Freckles aren’t okay.
 Red bits aren’t okay.
 Crinkles and bumps and dints aren’t okay.

 I know this because the women I see on the screens that surround me have done away with all that.

 A choice has been made among the privileged to dispose of face texture if you possibly can.
 If you have the means, and the time, and the know-how.